ManageIQ/manageiq-documentation/managing_providers/_topics/adding_google_compute_engine_providers.md

 # Adding Google Compute Engine Providers

-After initial installation and creation of a {{ site.data.product.title }}
+After initial installation and creation of a {{ site.data.product.title_short }}
 environment, add a Google Compute Engine provider by following this procedure.

 **Prerequisites.**

-To add a Google Compute Engine provider to {{ site.data.product.title }}, you need:
+To add a Google Compute Engine provider to {{ site.data.product.title_short }}, you need:

   - A Google Cloud Platform account